 For Vercel / Netlify, redeploying triggers a purge automatically.
 For S3 + CloudFront, invalidate /ads.txt from the CloudFront console.

-curl -IL https://your-canonical-domain/ads.txtshows a single200 OKwith no301or302in the trace.- The body of the file is plain text starting with
+curl -ILk https://<your-canonical-domain>/ads.txtshows at most one3xxand ends in a single200 OK.content-typeon the final response istext/plain(nottext/html).- The body is plain text starting with

 Long-term prevention

-- Use a single canonical domain (pick apex OR www) and configure AdSense for that exact host from day one.
+- Use a single canonical domain (apex OR www) and register that exact host in AdSense from day one.

-- Keep ads.txt in your repo and version-controlled — never edit through the host’s web UI.
+- Keep ads.txt in version control — never edit it through the host’s web UI (those editors can add a BOM).

-- After any platform / CDN migration, re-run the curl checks above as part of the cutover checklist.
+- After any platform / CDN / DNS migration, re-run the curl checks above as part of the cutover checklist.

 - Add a synthetic monitor (UptimeRobot, Pingdom) that hits